kilca/Shor-Algorithm/README.md

 # RSA Algorithm

 You can find the implementation of the RSA algorithm in the file named : "RSA.ipynb".
 It's an example without any library about how RSA work

+RSA is a public key cryptosystem used to secure data transmission by encrypting and decrypting message with public and private keys.
+It uses the practical difficulty of factorizing prime numbers

 # Shor Algorithm